The Evening Of Reluge

 In order to access the coal to be extracted from open-cast mines, it is common practice to pump out groundwater that is stored in the sediment packages.
 The PVC foil comes from an open-cast mine and was used for such a dewatering technique, among other things.
 Traces of iron were deposited on it over the years, which were brought along layer by layer by the draining water.
 The drainage of the soil means serious natural damage, not only to the site, but also to the surrounding area and its water balance.

 With the title “The Evening Of Reluge”, the work refers to a painting by William Turner – The Evening Of Deluge (~ 1843).
 Both motifs are united by the suggestion of an abstract, evening light atmosphere, which can be observed at sunset.
-In contrast to the dramaturgy of the Flood (Deluge) described by Turner, the retreat (Reluge) of the water and an accompanying catastrophe is perceptible in the work shown here.
+Within the title of the work, “Deluge” is replaced with “Reluge” (relief but also “return” in relation to water) to offer the perspective that, with consideration for our ecosystems, a deluge can still be averted and the groundwater can make its way back into the layers of the earth (as can be seen in the video “SOL”).

 Exhibition View